 The result is just what you were attempting to avoid.
 This can cause hypersensitivity, which can lead to breakouts.
 You may be the root of your own acne.

-My clients using the Unblemish Regimen, products created specifically for those people with Acne, allow you to exfoliate without overdoing this process and increasing your acne breakouts.
+My clients using the Unblemish Regimen, created specifically for those with Acne, allow you to exfoliate without overdoing this process and increasing your acne breakouts.

 Our UNBLEMISH regimen will help you maintain clear, youthful skin while battling the signs of ageing.
-We’ve perfected salicylic acid with colloidal sulphur to combat acne.
+In addition, we’ve perfected salicylic acid with colloidal sulphur to combat acne.

 Containing Hyaluronic acid, ceramide, and natural extracts are often used to help maintain youthful skin, making it feel more soothed and relaxed.

 The Derms formulated our invisible, wide spectrum UVA defence into this non-film finish, giving you a non-shine finish on all skin tones and making makeup apply better and last longer.
-More frequent use of your cream can lead to greater self-assurance and confidence in your skin’s condition.
+In addition, more frequent use of your cream can lead to greater self-assurance and confidence in your skin’s condition.

 Exfoliating: Does It Make My Scars Worse?

 Since exfoliation does offer observable short-to-medium-term changes that are orders of magnitude greater than the exfoliation procedure.

 The exception is that if the type of treatment is safe enough, both chemical peels and lasers may be made to affect the dermal field.